A Systematic Bias of Machine Learning Regression Models and Its Correction: an Application to Imaging-based Brain Age Prediction: Method

-A similar approach can be extended to nonlinear models.
-A general nonparametric regression problem can be formulated as $\by_i = f(\bx_i) + \epsilon_i$ where the goal is to estimate a function $\widehat{f}$ from a function space $\mathcal{F}: \mathcal{X} \rightarrow \mathbb{R}$.
+We further apply the proposed constraints to nonlinear models to achieve predictions without systematic bias.
+We denote a general nonparametric regression by $\by_i = f(\bx_i) + \epsilon_i$, where the goal is to estimate a function $\widehat{f}$ from a function space $\mathcal{F}: \mathcal{X} \rightarrow \mathbb{R}$.
 One popular choice for the function space $\mathcal{F}$ is the Reproducing Kernel Hilbert Space (RKHS), denoted by $\mathcal{H}$.
 Given that $\mathcal{H}$ is infinite-dimensional, regularization is essential for estimation.
 The optimization problem known as kernel ridge regression (KRR) \cite{ScSm:2002} can be formulated as follows: